offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 For brim ears to be printed, ensure **Other** → **Bed Adhesion** → **Brim type** is set to **Painted**.
 Otherwise, a warning will display at the bottom of the pop-up as shown in the example above.

-To place brim ears manually, left-click around the !!base!! of the model.
+To place brim ears manually, left-click around the !!base!! of the object.
 When a brim ear is placeable, a partially transparent brim ear will show under the mouse, notifying that a brim ear can be placed in that spot.
 The brim ear's size is controlled by the **Head diameter** parameter, which is the diameter of the brim ear in mm.

 To place brim ears automatically, use the **Aut-generate points** button.
 Where brim ears get placed depends on ..